harsha-simhadri/big-ann-benchmarks/README.md

 1. Clone the repo.
 2. Run `pip install -r requirements.txt` (Use `requirements_py38.txt` if you have Python 3.8.)
+3. Install docker by following instructions [here](https://docs.docker.com/engine/install/ubuntu/).
+You might also want to follow the post-install steps for running docker in non-root user mode.
 3. Run `python install.py` to build all the libraries inside Docker containers.

 ## Storing Data